imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 ### List of supported transformations

-The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/features/image-transformations).
+The complete List of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/features/image-transformations).
 The SDK gives a name to each transformation parameter, making the code simpler and readable.
 If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, use the transformation code from ImageKit docs as the name when using it in the `getUrl()` function.

 | Supported Transformation Name | Translates to parameter           |
 | ----------------------------- | -----------------------           |